NGiudiDev/crypto-price-notifier/README.md

 - Fetches Bitcoin price in USD and ARS from the [CryptoCompare API](https://min-api.cryptocompare.com/).

-- Sends a WhatsApp message with the price details using Twilio's messaging API.
+- Sends a OS message notifier with the price details.

 - Ensures accurate scheduling to execute tasks at the start of each hour.